near/docs/docs/tutorials/near-indexer.md

 - A quick solution is to copy `Cargo.lock` from `nearcore` repository [ [here](https://raw.githubusercontent.com/near/nearcore/master/Cargo.lock) ] and replace it with the contents of your project's `Cargo.lock` file.
 - After this is complete, rerun `cargo check` to see if this resolves your errors.

-If you get the error `near-stable-hasher` the following commands may be of help to you
+If you get an error regarding `near-stable-hasher`, the following commands may be of help to you:

 ```bash
 rustup override set nightly && rustup target add wasm32-unknown-unknown